Author: Matthew Gutierrez

 January 23, 2025 – Earlier this January, Sustainable Westchester and Healthy Home Energy & Consulting accompanied two Larchmont Girl Scout Troops on their Get Moving Journey.
 This Journey is all about exploring energy and how to use it responsibly.
 A lot of our energy usage happens at home, so together with the Girl Scouts we performed a modified home energy assessment at the Larchmont Girl Scouts House!
 The troops learned how insulation helps buildings stay warm during the winter and conducted a blower door test and used an infrared camera to find areas of the building that were cold and lacking insulation.
 They discovered how colors indicated temperature on an infrared camera.
 Look at the photo below to see the residual heat left by their warm helping hands!

-If your troop is interested in being green leaders and earning their Get Moving badge, please contact Lauren Brois at [email protected]!
+If your troop is interested in being green leaders and completing their Get Moving Journey, please contact Lauren Brois at [email protected].

 Sustainable Westchester, a municipally-led shared service provider that delivers climate solutions to the governments, businesses, organizations, and people of Westchester County, is pleased to announce that the application period is now open for the U.S. Department of Energy’s Renew America’s Nonprofits Grant Program.
 Last year, Sustainable Westchester was one of nine nonprofits selected nationwide to help implement energy efficiency building upgrades for other nonprofit organizations.